Long-term forecasting of the COVID-19 epidemic

 The DCM generates various data that quantify the progression of the epidemic, including the number of reported (first) vaccinations.
 These data are used to estimate model parameters controlling contact rates, transmission risk and periods of infectiousness using standard variational procedures.
 Crucially, these variables are themselves time-dependent and depend upon mitigating responses, modelled as the (prevalence-dependent) probability of moving from low to high contact rate locations (e.g., from home to the workplace).
 The data include daily positive tests, reported deaths within 28 days of a positive PCR test, certified deaths disaggregated by age and place of death, hospital admissions, contact rate proxies, such as car use and Google mobility data, and so on.

 Much like weather forecasts, the ensuing predictions should not be overinterpreted because there is an inherent (although quantified) uncertainty about underlying epidemiological and sociobehavioural variables.
-These reports will be released on a weekly basis so that people can see how the predictions change — and uncertainty resolves — as time progresses and more data are assimilated.
+These reports are released on a weekly basis so that people can see how the predictions change — and uncertainty resolves — as time progresses and more data are assimilated.